s-hfarooq/ALMA/README.md

     * Linux
         * `/dev/tty` -> tab to find device port
         * `sudo chmod a+rw /dev/ttyUSB0` (replace `/dev/ttyUSB0` with correct port)
+    * Mac
+        * `/dev/cu.` -> tab to find device port
     * Windows
         * No
 4. Flash the device by running `idf.py -p /dev/ttyUSB0 flash monitor` replacing `/dev/ttyUSB0` with the correct port.
-This also opens up the serial monitor
+This also opens up the serial monitor - remove `monitor` from this like if you don't want to see console logging.
     * If flashing a custom PCB, connect the UART board to the correct pins (look at schematics, make sure `TX` on UART is connected to `RX` on custom PCB, `RX` on UART to `TX` on custom), connect `IO0` to ground, connect the UART board to the computer, then short the `Enable` and ground pins on the custom board (for a very short time).
 This will put the device into programming mode.
 Disconnect `IO0` from ground and short Enable to ground again to leave programming mode.

 To only build and not flash a device, for instance to check for compilation errors, follow steps 1 and 2 above, then run `idf.py build`.